-The Art of Creative Nonfiction: Writing and Selling the Literature of Reality Wiley Books for WritersWiley #ad - The Art of Creative Nonfiction: Writing and Selling the Literature of Reality Wiley Books for Writers #ad - A complete guide to the art and craft of creative nonfiction--from one of its pioneer practitionersThe challenge of creative nonfiction is to write the truth in a style that is as accurate and informative as reportage, provocative, yet as personal, and dramatic as fiction.
+The Art of Creative Nonfiction: Writing and Selling the Literature of Reality Wiley Books for WritersWiley #ad - A complete guide to the art and craft of creative nonfiction--from one of its pioneer practitionersThe challenge of creative nonfiction is to write the truth in a style that is as accurate and informative as reportage, provocative, yet as personal, and dramatic as fiction.
 In this one-of-a-kind guide, teacher, award-winning author, pointed advice on every aspect of writing and selling your work, and editor Lee Gutkind gives you concise, essayist, including: * Guidelines for choosing provocative--and salable--topics * Smart research techniques--including advice on conducting penetrating interviews and using electronic research tools * Tips for focusing and structuring a piece for maximum effectiveness * Advice on working successfully with editors and literary agents.

 True Stories, Well Told: From the First 20 Years of Creative Nonfiction MagazineIn Fact Books #ad - This collection of 20 gripping, beautifully-written nonfiction narratives is as diverse as the genre Creative Nonfiction magazine has helped popularize.
 Their stories shed light on how we live.
 Creative nonfiction is the literary equivalent of jazz: it’s a rich mix of flavors, and techniquessome newly invented, ideas, voices, and others as old as writing itself.